 A new alliance has shown its teeth on the D.C.
 Council, and much of it has less to do with Kwame Brown, and more to do with Ward 3 representative Mary Cheh.
 With Chairman Brown’s tenure already riddled with controversy, his close ally has risen to the occasion with signs of leadership, and at the very least, promises of accountability.

 In a phone interview the day the big committee shake-up, Cheh talked about moving forward on a number of issues and provided some insight on the relationships she has welded during her time on the Council.
 The two most important relationships, as you might guess, are the ones she has cemented with Mayor Vincent Gray and Council Chair Kwame Brown.

-At last, I got my chance to ask Cheh why she never called Mayor Gray to testify during those hearings, and her answer couldn’t have spoken more plainly to her loyalties.
+At last, I got my chance to ask Cheh why she never called Mayor Gray during those hearings, and her answer couldn’t have spoken more plainly to her loyalties.
 “We never called him,” Cheh said, “mostly out of respect for the mayor’s office.”

 She said had there been solid proof of criminal conduct, she would have reported it to the U.S. Attorney’s office.
 “I’m not interested in criminal conduct, per se.
 If I found it I would report it.”
 She made other seemingly contradictory statements about the investigation, which will be saved for another time and another column.

 As if on cue, Mary Cheh has also taken a leading role in calling for more accountability at the mayor’s office, at least when it comes to the exorbitant salaries of some high-level officials.
 “Residents have to have confidence that someone is minding the store.
 It’s not our money,” she said, on the effort to cap the salaries of DC Police Chief Cathy Lanier and Schools Chancellor Kaya Henderson.